 Arthritis sufferers are going to be very excited about this.
 Recently a group of researchers got together to develop a potential medicine for rheumatoid arthritis.
 They choose to study a compound in royal jelly called 10-hydroxy-2-decenoic acid.
 We'll just call it 10H2DA for short since it is a such a mouthful to pronounce.

 I won't bore you with the scientific details, but what the researchers found was that the 10H2DA blocked two pro-inflammatory signaling pathways in their study.
-What does this mean for you?
+So what does this mean for you?

-According to this study, Royal Jelly might be helpful in a condition such as RA because it interrupts these signals continually asking for more inflammation, which over the long term leads to damage of the joint, pain and disability.
+According to the researchers in this study, Royal Jelly might be helpful in a condition such as rheumatoid arthritis because it interrupts these signals continually asking for more inflammation, which over the long term leads to damage of the joint, pain and disability.

 These scientists concluded that 10H2DA (the royal jelly compound) may be of potential therapeutic value in inhibiting joint destruction in rheumatoid arthritis.

 The research on using royal jelly for arthritis is very new and unfortunately human studies have not yet been done.
 As a result we don't yet have the exact doses required to obtain a therapeutic benefit.
 The following recommendations are based on my observations, dosing used in other human royal jelly studies and years of experience using this compound.